 Embrace Nature With a Camping Trip

 Whether it's traditional camping or cushy glamping, a weekend outdoors lets you commune with nature for an unforgettable bachelorette party with hiking, fishing, swimming, campfires, and s'mores.
-If your bride squad is more prim than primal, opt for glamping for a taste of the outdoors without a lapse in luxury.
+If your bride squad is more prim than primal, opt for glamping to get a taste of the outdoors without a lapse in luxury.
 Decked-out tents like those offered by Under Canvas ensure comfort, and flat irons are just as welcome as campfires and roasted marshmallows.
 With all the natural light and rustic backdrops, you’ll have plenty of great shots.

 Get Gorgeous With a Glam Squad

 Get that ring light ready—you’re in for a show-stopping look.
 Book a glam squad, such as Beautini, to come to you with all the goodies to totally beautify.
-After you and your ladies get your smoky eyes and beach waves, pose like Gigi Hadid at a fashion show.
+After you and your BFFs get your smoky eyes and beach waves, pose like Gigi Hadid at a fashion show.
 You’ll definitely want to upload these photos.

 Hit the Country Music Capital